yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 3. Standards and tools for testing, logging, metrics, code reviews, deploys, etc.
 4. What infrastructure the code is running on and how to interact with it
 5. Who knows what and how to get questions answered
-6. How planning is done, what are the team's current priorities, what I should be working on to make the biggest impact, etc.
+6. How planning is done, what the team's current priorities are, what I should be working on to make the biggest impact, etc.

 On top of this giant pile of things to learn about, the start of a new job